Understanding delivery failures

 If a message fails due to a temporary error of the Ignored type, retries will be performed during the delivery duration.
 For more on the types of errors, see Delivery failure types and reasons .

-To modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template and specify the desired duration in the corresponding field.
-The advanced delivery properties are presented in this section .
+To modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template, and edit the Delivery duration field of the Validity period section.

 Synchronous and asynchronous errors